 Fast-forward 30 years – The journey that I’ve been on has made for an unbelievable ride.
-I’ve been in responsible charge of over $500 million in construction work as a Resident Engineer.
-For the past 10 years, I have been working for Knight E/A, a consulting engineering firm based in Chicago.
+I’ve been in responsible charge of over $450 million in construction work as a Resident Engineer.
+For the past 15+ years, I have been working for Knight E/A, a consulting engineering firm based in Chicago (which is now WSP USA, Inc.).
 I have been fortunate to have worked along side of a lot of great professionals who have helped me become the engineer I am.
 As I look back at my career, it’s hard to believe that I’ve been involved with such a sizable amount of infrastructure improvements in what seems to be such a short amount of time.

 In 1986, my best friend wanted to go on a double-date with a couple of girls he knew.
 He thought it would be a good idea if I met this cute blond who lived down the street.
 Little did I know that this date, pizza at Gino’s East in Chicago and a walk along Lake Michigan, would end up being the start of a 30+ year friendship, relationship & marriage that has made for some of the best days of my life.
 Beth & I have been blessed with a healthy marriage and 2 amazing kids.
 I don’t know what I did to deserve having these people in my life: I thank God everyday for giving me the privilege to be part of their lives.

 I have a few other moving parts in my life beyond work & family.
-I am a volunteer with the Plainfield Emergency Management Agency and a lector at St. Mary Immaculate Parish.
-I have played hockey since grade school and continue to skate 1-2 nights a week.
-I am a strength & conditioning junkie, spending virtually every night in our unfinished basement putting a barbell, squat rack & simple training implements to use.
-I train in Brazilian Jiu Jitsu – It is an absolutely amazing sport, one that has me considering backing off on my ice time (I can’t believe I’m actually saying that….).
+I am a volunteer with the Plainfield Emergency Management Agency a lector at St. Mary Immaculate Parish and an adjunct instructor, teaching Construction Surveying, at Joliet Junior College.
+I train in Brazilian Jiu Jitsu as a blue belt under professors Ron & James Hill at Hill Brothers at the SUDA International Training Academy – Jiu Jitsu is an absolutely amazing sport, one that I have traded-in my hockey skates for (I can’t believe I’m actually saying that….).
+I am a strength & conditioning junkie, trying to spend my non-BJJ training nights in our unfinished basement putting a barbell, squat rack & simple training implements to use.
 Needless to say, being strong, fit, active & healthy are staples of my life and not solely a mid-life crisis repellent.
 I’ve told many that I hope to roll this completely beat up body up to St. Peter’s gate and thank him for letting me red-line it for as long as I could.
 Hard work is a blessing and I’ll continue to treat it as such….